treepruner/ReproducibleResearch/PA1_template.md

 ![](PA1_template_files/figure-html/imputed_dayType_plot-1.png)

 The solid black line indicates the maximum value.
 The dashed black line indicates the average.

+How are the weedays different from the weekend?
 The weekday steps have a much higher spike.
 The weekends have a slighly higher average.
-There are multiple spikes in for each day type and the spikes are higher on the weekend.
+There are multiple spikes for each day type, but there is one weekday spike that is MUCH higher than the other weekday spikes.